sarastjean/Credit_Risk_Challenge/README.md

 ### Model Results

-For Oversampling, I ran two analysis.
+For Oversampling, I ran two methods of analysis.
 For Naive Random Oversampling, the dataset is resampled so we can train a model, make predictions, and evaluate the performance.
 The balanced accuracy score for this model was 68%.
 However, this number can be misleading.
 Examining the classification report, the average precision score is 99%, an average recall score of 63% and an F1 score of 77%.

 Using the SMOTE Overampling method, the balanced accuracy score remains the same at 68%.
 Per the classification report, the average precision score is 99%, recall score of 68% and F1 score of 81%.